 - Shot Power

 As a prospect who is likely to be deemed Exceptional, it’s not easy to pick out any weaknesses in Wright’s game.
-There simply aren’t any.
+There simply aren’t many.
 However, if one was to nitpick and draw out an area of improvement, it would likely be Wright’s wrist shot power.
-While his shot is by no means below-average, it lacks that electric release that catches goaltenders off guard.
+While his shot is by no means below-average, it lacks an electric release which can catch opposing goaltenders off guard.

-With that said, Wright has the ability to beat goalies clean with a pin-point snap shot.
-He likes to use a curl-and-drag release to create new shooting angles, often using this technique to play to a goal-per-game rate at the Titans Early Bird.
+With this being said, Wright has the ability to beat goalies clean with a pin-point snap shot.
+He likes to use a curl-and-drag release to create new shooting angles and has quickly become a remarkably consistent sniper.
 Moving on to the OHL level, Wright would benefit tremendously from adding some power behind his snap shot in order to make him an elite sniper as well as an elite playmaker.

-Shane Wright looks like the next great superstar of the OHL.
+Shane Wright looks to be the next great superstar of the OHL.
 If he can earn Exceptional Status, he will become just the sixth player in CHL history to acquire the honour, following John Tavares, Aaron Ekblad, Connor McDavid, Sean Day, and Joe Veleno.

 — BuzzerSports (@BuzzerSportsOff) May 7, 2018

-With eligibility for the 2019 OHL Draft, Wright would likely be the consensus 1st overall pick at this time.
-He has no holes to his game and possesses dynamic offensive abilities.
-Wright has the necessary size and strength to survive an OHL season as a 15-year-old.
-In the long-run, Wright has to be considered a top prospect for the 2022 NHL Draft as well, with the potential to be a franchise center for one lucky franchise.
+In attaining eligibility for the OHL Priority Selection, Wright would likely be made the first overall selection come April of 2019.
+Truthfully, Wright has no holes within his game and possesses dynamic offensive abilities.
+Ultimately, Wright has the necessary size and strength to survive an OHL season as a 15-year-old.
+In the long-run, Wright must be considered as a top prospect for the 2022 NHL Draft, with the potential to become a franchise centre at the NHL-level for one lucky franchise.